FlowForwarding/lincx/PORTING.md

 The scripts that start linc in certain configuration must reside in Dom0 and use command line ('extra' parameter of the domain config) to pass options to linc.

-rebar eunit reports that all 107 tests passed.
+'make test' reports that all tests passed (except for linc_tests that says that asn1 not started).
 The unit tests is the minimum proof of correctness of the ported version.

 ----[17/12/13 17:19]------------------------------------------------------------